CHAPTER TWENTY THREE

 As a young man, just barely out of high school and ready to take my place in the world, I leapt at the offer!
 I hadn’t known that there was such a school, and I hadn’t even thought about a career in broadcasting.
 The offer was extended through my dad, and soon a one way ticket to Charlotte, North Carolina on Piedmont Airlines arrived in the mail.
 It was for the day after my high school graduation.

 It was all quite exciting!
 I hadn’t flown before, hadn’t lived in a big city, and was sure to be a famous disk jockey!
-I rounded up our record player and a collection of 45 RPM vinyl records and began practicing introducing the songs as they dropped down the spindle onto the platter.
+I rounded up our record player and a collection of 45 RPM vinyl records and began practicing in our basement introducing the songs and singers as the disks dropped down the spindle onto the platter.

 Carolina School of Broadcasting